 Taken together, the Gillings MPH Core will give you the knowledge, skills and methods you need to thrive in the practicum of your choice and to succeed in your concentration and beyond.

-The 2 semester, 12 credits MPH Core courses are designed to be taught in sequence and cover the 22 Foundational Core Competencies from our accreditation agency (Council on Education in Public Health, CEPH).
+The 15-credit MPH Core courses are designed to be taught in sequence and cover the 22 Foundational Core Competencies from our accreditation agency (Council on Education in Public Health, CEPH).
 The sequence may vary for online MPH students depending on start date.

 Gillings COMPASS (Core Online Modules to Promote and Accelerate Student Success)